 Train Using Sport Science.
 Learn from the Biology of Business Performance

-Jack L. Groppel, Ph.D., Co-Founder of the Human Performance Institute and Vice President of Applied Science & Performance Training at Wellness & Prevention, Inc.
+Jack L. Groppel, Ph.D., Co-Founder of the Human Performance Institute and Vice President of Applied Science & Performance Training at Johnson & Johnson Health and Wellness Solutions, Inc.

 Breaking Through: 30 years later, why people still struggle to maintain good health and what you can do about it.